What I will do differently at Incrediballs. Looking back as former CEO of Ethique.

 I made a boatload of mistakes as the CEO of Ethique, and I'm here to tell you about every single one.

-From mixing beauty bars in my kitchen to turning Ethique into a global sensation, I've had my fair share of 'what the hell was I thinking?' moments.
-And now, as I pivot to launching Incrediballs, aiming to revolutionize the drinks industry with zero plastic, I'm taking those lessons with me into another adventure
+From mixing beauty bars in my kitchen to Ethique becoming a bit of a global sensation, I've had my fair share of 'what…the… hell?' moments.
+And now, as we are close to launching Incrediballs, aiming to revolutionise the drinks industry with zero plastic, I'm taking those lessons with me into another adventure.
+(Sometimes I wonder why…)

 Better Leadership